44 Best Websites to Download Free STL Files for 3D Printing | 2023 Edition

 This format describes only the surface geometry of a 3D object without any representation of texture, color, or other usual CAD model attributes.
 More specifically, it describes the surface of an object as a triangular mesh.
 The file may require thousands of triangles to represent a model with sufficient accuracy.

-Due to its ease of use and lightweight properties, it is has become a defacto standard data transmission format for the Rapid Prototyping industry.
+Due to its ease of use and lightweight properties, it has become a defacto standard data transmission format for the Rapid Prototyping industry.

 What are the limitations of the STL format?